Taranaki Kōhanga Kiwi at Rotokare Project

 In 2012 members of the Taranaki Kiwi Trust (TKT) and Rotokare Scenic Reserve Trust (RSRT) pooled their resources to form the Taranaki Kōhanga Kiwi at Rotokare project (TKKR).
 The partnerships goal was to establish a genetically diverse breeding population of kiwi to repopulate Taranaki and the wider natural range of western brown kiwi.
 The Rotokare Sanctuary became the home for this kiwi population.
 The pest-proof fence surrounding the 230ha site ensured the kiwi would be safe from predators and the forested hill-country catchment, which includes an extensive wetland environment and a 17.8ha natural lake, was a perfect habitat for kiwi.
 TKT had a rich knowledge of kiwi in Taranaki and provided the important kiwi expertise and experience and by joining forces the two trusts pooled their kiwi handlers and wildlife management skills to great effect.

-A group of around twenty staff and volunteers from both organisations and STF&B are highly engaged in monitoring and caring for the birds at both the Kōhanga and the Totara Block.
-There are ten accredited kiwi handlers in the team and the project is overseen by a part time kiwi ranger.
+A group of around twenty staff and volunteers from both organisations and STF&B are highly engaged in monitoring and caring for the birds at the Kōhanga.
+There are twelve accredited kiwi handlers in the team and the project is overseen by a part time kiwi ranger Jess Fancy.
 The partnership works constantly to upskill their team, develop methodology and standard operating procedures, and the Kōhanga has proven to be a very effective way of breeding kiwi to increase populations elsewhere.